-- More than thirty specialized research centers and institutes -- including the Institute for Multigenerational Studies, the Center for Medieval and Renaissance Studies, the Public Archaeology Facility and the Institute for Evolutionary Studies -- unite University researchers across the disciplines.
+- More than thirty specialized research centers and institutes -- including the Institute for Justice and Well-Being, the Center for Medieval and Renaissance Studies, the Public Archaeology Facility and the Institute for Evolutionary Studies -- unite University researchers across the disciplines.

 - Four libraries house over 5 million books, 81,000 journals, and multiple rare and special collections.

 - The Innovative Technology Complex features cutting-edge engineering and science laboratories.

 - The Innovative Simulation and Practice Center in the Decker School of Nursing includes a high-tech "Sim Family" for sophisticated healthcare training.

 - The Zurack Trading Facility gives School of Management students highly sought hands-on experience.

 - The University Art Museum features over 3,000 objects, as well as exhibitions and opportunities to engage with art.

 - With entrepreneurship and innovation partnerships, faculty move ideas from the laboratory to the marketplace.

 Graduate students work alongside nationally known faculty experts, enhancing their classroom experiences with hands-on research, including work with the Transdisciplinary Areas of Excellence (TAEs), which explore critical social, scientific, technological, economic, cultural and policy issues aimed at developing solutions to today's complex and consequential problems.
 The TAEs focus inquiry and innovation in five areas:

 - Material and visual worlds;